hswick/exw3/README.md

 ```
 ## Overview

 ExW3 is a wrapper around ethereumex to provide a high level, user friendly json rpc api.
-It currently only supports Http.
-The primary feature it provides is a handy abstraction for working with smart contracts.
+It currently ONLY supports http.
+The primary feature of this library is a handy abstraction for working with smart contracts.

 ## Usage